 We nurses change the course of our careers based on many factors, one of which may be money or advancement.
-This is all well and good, but based on my beliefs about the soul work of evolving as a nurse, money and career development are only parts of a much more intricate puzzle.
+This is all well and good, but based on my beliefs about the soul work of evolving as a nurse and a human being, money and career development are only parts of a much more intricate puzzle.

 What Calls You?

-Sometimes, a move from one form of nursing to another may feel like a lateral move rather than a vertical one, but there are times when lateral moves make sense because there is a calling that runs deeper than the call of your bank account.
+Sometimes, a move from one form of nursing to another may feel like a lateral move rather than a vertical one, but there are times when lateral moves make sense due to a calling that runs deeper than the call of your bank account.

 It's often said that nursing is more of a "calling" than a profession, and this may very well be true for many of us.
 And what "calls" us from one form of nursing to another may be the work we need to do on a deeper soul level, the level at which we fulfill our larger life's mission.

 Perhaps you've been working with adults for years but feel that spending time with children is now essential for your personal development.
 You don't understand it and you want to question it, but the magnetic pull towards this new aspect of your life as a nurse has more power than you realize and is simply undeniable.
 And if you honor that magnetism, you never know what gifts may lay in store for you down that as yet unknown path.

 Or maybe you're just not feeling "right" anymore in your current position.
 You don't necessarily feel burned out, but it just doesn't feel like it used to.
 All of a sudden, a new position makes itself known, but you realize that it will amount to a cut in pay.
 Do you honor your desire and take the pay cut in anticipation of the gold that may be waiting within this new opportunity?
 Or do you turn your back simply because of the money?

 Your life circumstances may allow you to absorb the financial hit and explore this new career option, or perhaps not.
 But it's worth exploring how you feel in your gut and your heart, and to consider your options.